 The payoff?
 “When you get to your new home, the items you put away are the things you want and need, as well as those that make you happy,” Maija says.
 “Decluttering ensures you’re only bringing the things you love and need to your new place.”

-Once you know what you’re keeping, check out our Containing the Chaos blog, where you’ll find all things moving, packing, and home storage — from life-saving home organization tips to foolproof packing and moving hacks.
+Once you know what you’re keeping, check out the PODS Blog, where you’ll find all things moving, packing, and home storage — from life-saving home organization tips to foolproof packing and moving hacks.

-Based in Los Angeles, Katherine Alex Beaven is a freelance writer and frequent contributor to the PODS blog.
-She has moved 20+ times because she loves to experience new places.
+Alex Keight is a frequent contributor to the PODS Blog who has moved 20+ times because she loves to experience new places.